 Learning to read is one of the most important things your child will do.
 Everything else depends on it, so we put as much energy as we possibly can into making sure that your child develops a life-long passion for reading.
 This is why we work hard to make sure children develop a love of books as well as simply learning to read.

-We start by teaching phonics in Reception using the highly successful ‘Jolly Phonics’ programme which then leads onto the teaching of the 'Letters and Sounds' programme within Key Stage One.
+We start by teaching phonics in Reception using the ‘Read, Write, Inc’ programme which then follows into Key Stage One.
 Children learn how to ‘read’ the sounds in words and how sounds can be recognised from letters.
 This is essential for reading, but it also helps children learn to spell well.
 The children also practise reading ‘common exception' words which cannot be read phonetically, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.
 These words are the exception to the usual spelling rules.
 Once a child can blend sounds together to read words, they practise reading books that match the phonics sounds and the ‘tricky words’ they know.
 Then they start to believe they can read and this does wonders for their confidence.

 Children undertake regular guided reading sessions with the staff in their class.
 We monitor children’s reading skills regularly so that we can ensure they are making progress and understanding the texts.